The Human Induced Regeneration (HIR) method involves storing carbon in a regenerating native forest by undertaking one of the following activities:

-Forest cover in this context is defined as vegetation at 2 m or more in height that has a canopy cover of 20% or more by area.
-Projects must be able to show that grazing pressure (or another eligible suppression, such as clearing or impact of feral animals) suppressed regeneration in the past and that a regeneration event has commenced in recent year.
+Forest cover in this context is defined as vegetation at 2m or more in height that has a canopy cover of 20% or more by area.
+Projects must be able to show that grazing pressure (or another eligible suppression, such as clearing or impact of feral animals) suppressed regeneration in the past and that a regeneration of young plants is possible if the suppression activity is reduced or ceased..
 If it is reasonable to expect that new grazing management is required to ensure the regeneration continues, an HIR carbon project may be viable.

 Distinguishing features of HIR projects conducted with Select Carbon are:

 New management activities to manage the timing and extent of grazing can include:

 Select Carbon (SC) is an authorised representative (CAR 001269062) of Carbon Farmers of Australia Pty Ltd (ABN 33 136 799 221, AFSL 430135).
 SC is authorised to provide financial services to wholesale clients (within the meaning of the Corporations Act 2001).